nrupatunga/PY-GOTURN/README.md

 ### Why implementation in python, when C++ code is already available?

 * Easy to understand the overall pipeline of the algorithm in detail
-* Easy to experiment
+* Easy to experiment new ideas
-* Easy to debug
+* Easy to debug and visualize the network with tools like [visdom](https://github.com/facebookresearch/visdom)
 * Easy portability

 ### Outputs